harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/provision-infra-dynamically-with-terraform.md

 See [Artifactory Connector Settings Reference](/docs/platform/Connectors/Cloud-providers/ref-cloud-providers/artifactory-connector-settings-reference) (see **Artifactory with Terraform Scripts and Variable Definitions (.tfvars) Files**).

-#### S3 provider
+#### AWS S3

-1. In **Identifier**, enter an identifier, so you can refer to variables using expressions if needed.
+1. In **Identifier**, enter an identifier so you can refer to variables using expressions if needed.
 2. In **Region**, select the region where your bucket is stored.
-3. In **Bucket**, select the bucket where your terraform var files are stored (all buckets from selected region that are available to the connector will be fetched).
+3. In **Bucket**, select the bucket where your Terraform var files are stored (all buckets from the selected region that are available to the connector will be fetched).
 4. In **File Paths**, add one or more file paths from the root of the bucket to the variable file.

    ![](./static/provision-infra-dynamically-with-terraform-10.png)